Fly-tipping is the illegal dumping of waste on any land.

 Who would fly-tip their waste?

 The correct disposal of waste requires time and money.
-Some individuals and companies try to beat the system by disposing of theirs illegally.
+Some individuals and companies try to beat the system by disposing of it illegally.
 Criminal groups can often make large profits from activities such as organising illegal fly-tipping.
 This is why it is important that we prosecute those who commit environmental crimes.

 Why does it matter?